6 Types of Information (With Examples)

 Genetics and DNA

-Empirical information and evidence is opposite of anecdotal information and evidence, which is a conclusion based on informal collection methods, most often a personal experience and testimony.
+Empirical evidence and information are the opposite of anecdotal information and evidence, which is a conclusion based on informal collection methods, most often a personal experience and testimony.

 Directive and descriptive information is about providing directions to a person or group of people to achieve a particular result and outcome.
 You can use directive information with or without dictating the means to achieve the desired result.
 Directive information often comes in verbal or written form and can apply to leadership at work, in the military or government and with everyday experiences, like legal, life and safety matters.